-We’re proud to be the prime health and social care partner for the festival for the second year running, renewing our commitment to show you all our activity-based care approach, while showing how, even with the restrictions put in place as a result of coronavirus, our home teams continue to help residents to connect with our wider communities.
+We were proud to be the health and social care partner for the festival for the third year running, renewing our commitment to show you all our activity-based care approach.
+Art is a wonderful way for residents to express their feelings and showcase their artistic flare, while stimulating the imagination, boosting self-esteem, and providing a sense of accomplishment.

 There are easy ways to add art to an older person’s routine – check out our five top tips for getting creative at home: